The Importance of Food Safety for Infants

 - Placing in a bowl of hot water for approximately 10 – 15 minutes.

 - Run the bottle under hot tap water for a couple of minutes.

 - Place in a bottle warmer for time recommended by manufacturer.

 After you have warmed the bottle, shake it to even out the temperature.
 Test the temperature of the bottle by placing a small amount of formula on your wrist.
 The formula should be lukewarm and not hot.

 WARNING!
 Do not heat a bottle in the microwave.
 Several studies have shown that microwaves heat formula and baby food unevenly.
 Microwaves can create “pockets of heat,” which can scald a baby’s mouth or throat.

 By following a few simple steps and taking a little extra time to prepare and serve your little one’s food, you can protect your baby’s health.
-For more information on the importance of food safety, please visit the FDA website.
+For more information on the importance of food safety, please visit the WHO website.